AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 1, 2, 3, ...
 999999999, 1000000000
 ```
 Is easy to compress algorithmically, but I wouldn't expect BDM to do much better than statistical compression.
 I do believe that such things should be efficiently discoverable anyway, but not by CTM, as it stands.
-This is an area which has been explored quite a bit; by the paper on [Universal almost optimal compression](https://arxiv.org/pdf/1911.04268.pdf) I mentioned earlier, for instance.
-I would like to explore this area in the future, and I beleive it will be of tremendous importance for making compression practical for machine learning.

 ---